 Why Do Rental Applicants Try to Pass Their Pet as an ESA?

-The main reason for applicants to try to scam a landlord into believing their pet is an ESA is to be able to keep the pet in the rental unit.
+The main reason applicants try to trick a landlord into believing their pet is an ESA is so it can live in the rental unit.
 Landlords can legally deny applicants with pets, or they can also:

-As far as rental units are concerned, ESAs do not count as pets and the tenant does not legally have to disclose to the owner that they even own an ESA (although that’s generally not the best start to a landlord-tenant relationship).
+Regarding rental units, ESAs do not count as pets and the tenant does not legally have to disclose to the owner that they even own an ESA.

-However, owning an ESA does not give the tenant freedom from property damages or eviction.
-While the landlord can’t keep an ESA out, they can charge extra for damages, or even evict the tenant if the ESA disturbs neighbors or destroys the property regularly.
-A tenant must be able to clean up after their pet as well or risk eviction.
+While the landlord can’t keep an ESA out, they can charge extra for damages or even evict the tenant if the ESA disturbs neighbors or destroys the property regularly.
+A tenant must clean up after their pet or risk eviction.

 Of course, a landlord will need concrete proof of anything before they can evict, as not having a good reason can easily result in a discrimination lawsuit.